-- Attendance.
+- Participation: Students are expected to participate in all class discussions and participate in all exercises.
+It is the student's responsibility to contact the instructor if assignment deadlines are not met.
+Students are responsible for initiating arrangements for missed work. - Attendance.
 Each student is expected to attend all classes as scheduled, including lab sessions held off campus.
-Excused absences for lab sessions in the schools require preapproval by the instructor or university approval as specified in the Tiger Cub.
-The second unexcused absence from class and each succeeding unexcused absence from class will result in a lowering of the student's final grade by one letter grade.
-Each failure to report for a scheduled lab session in the schools will result in a lowering of the student's final grade by two letter grades. - Accommodations: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
-If you have a conflict with my office hours, an alternative time can be arranged.
+If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook (www.auburn.edu/studentpolicies).
+Arrangement to take the make-up exam must be made in advance.
+Students who miss an exam because of illness need a doctor's statement for verification of sickness and should clear the absence with the instructor the day they return to class.
+Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
+The second non-University approved absence from class and each succeeding unapproved absence from class will result in a lowering of the student's final grade by one letter grade.
+Each failure to report for a scheduled lab session in the schools will result in a lowering of the student's final grade by two letter grades. - Unannounced Quizzes: The instructor may give unannounced quizzes as he deems necessary, to be included as a part of the exam score. - Accommodations: Students who need accommodations are asked to electronically submit their approved accommodations through AU Access and to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+If you have a conflict with my office hours, an alternate time can be arranged.
 To set up this meeting, please contact me by e-mail.
-Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have an Accommodation Memo but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT) - Honesty Code: The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class. - Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
-These professional commitments or dispositions are listed below: - Engage in responsible and ethical professional practices - Contribute to collaborative learning communities - Demonstrate a commitment to diversity - Model and nurture intellectual vitality
+If you have not established accommodations through the Office of Accessibility, but need accommodations, make an appointment with the Office of Accessibility, 1228 Haley Center, 844-2096 (V/TT). - Honesty Code: The Student Academic Honesty Code (see Student Policy eHandbook) will be strictly enforced. - Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
+These professional commitments or dispositions are listed below: - o Engage in responsible and ethical professional practices - o Contribute to collaborative learning communities - o Demonstrate a commitment to diversity - o Model and nurture intellectual vitality